ChrisBeaumont/brut/README.md

 This repository contains the code and manuscript text used in the paper

 *The Milky Way Project: Leveraging Citizen Science and Machine Learning to Detect Interstellar Bubbles.
-Beaumont, Goodman, Kendrew, Williams, Simpson 2014, ApJS, in press*
+Beaumont, Goodman, Kendrew, Williams, Simpson 2014, ApJS, in press ([arXiv link](http://arxiv.org/abs/1406.2692))*

 The `v1` tag represents the state of the code at the time of publication.